derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/01/2025 16:17:05 : 3 Database Admins walked into a NoSQL bar.
+13/01/2025 16:20:44 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Old C programmers don't die, they're just cast into void.
+If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
+The rest of them will write Perl.
 <!-- replace-with-joke ends -->